There are a slew of medicines and other treatments for motion sickness. Which ones work the best and what are their side effects?

 If your family is anything like my family, somewhere during your travels somebody is going to complain of “getting car sick” before you reach your destination.

 Methods of treatment and prevention of motion sickness vary widely.
 We’ve all heard of Dramamine (dimenhydrinate), which is actually an antihistamine.
-There are a slew of herbal remedies making motion sickness treatment claims.
+There are a slew of herbal remedies making treatment claims.
 There are even wrist bands that stimulate pressure points to relieve motion sickness, and acupuncture before traveling may also help.
 So, what’s the best treatment for you?